 - Online: applying online is perfect if you don’t have a lot of time during the day for a full application.
 The application form takes about 10 minutes and then a home lending specialist will ring you to complete the process during business hours.
 Apply online here.

 - Mobile lending managers: a mobile lender offers convenience by coming to you at a time and place that suits you best.
 They can also help you with a range of products – from home loans to insurance.
 Find a mobile lending manager.

-- Telephone lending specialists: if you’d like to arrange your home loan over the phone, you can call us on 0800 100 600 to speak with one of our lending specialists, 7 days a week between the hours of 8am and 8pm.
+- Telephone lending specialists: if you would like to arrange your home loan over the phone, you can call us Monday to Saturday on 0800 100 600.

 - In branch: if you’d prefer to pop into a branch to speak to someone then you can do so.
 Find your nearest branch here.
 Call us on 0800 803 804 to make an appointment.

 Alternatively you can choose to go through a mortgage broker.
 Mortgage brokers are registered or authorised financial advisers who offer advice to people who want to get a home loan.
 They generally don’t charge you for their service; instead they’re normally paid a commission by the bank.
 A broker’s job is to find the best home loan for you, take the hassle out of the process and liaise with the bank.